2012 Cincinnati Reds season

-The 2012 Cincinnati Reds season was the 123rd season for the franchise in Major League Baseball, and their tenth at Great American Ball Park.
-The Reds improved on their record of 79–83 in 2011 and became the first team to clinch playoff berth in 2012 by defeating the Cubs 5–3 on September 20.
-They clinched the NL Central division with a 6–0 victory over the Dodgers on September 22.
-Their final record was 97-65 and they subsequently lost in five games to the San Francisco Giants in the Division Series.
+The 2012 Cincinnati Reds season was the 143rd season for the franchise in Major League Baseball, and their tenth at Great American Ball Park.
+The Reds improved on their record of 79–83 in 2011 and became the first team to clinch a playoff berth in 2012 by defeating the Cubs 5–3 on September 20.
+They clinched the National League Central with a 6–0 victory over the Dodgers on September 22.
+Their final record was 97–65 and they subsequently lost in five games to the San Francisco Giants in the NLDS.

+As of 2025, this represents the last playoff game win and division title for the Reds.